 This is why the utilization of alternative dispute resolution (ADR) has grown in popularity throughout the U.S. for resolving legal issues.

 “Once all of the feelings and issues are placed on the table, we can drill down on the conflict,” Blessing says.
-“Most of the time, people come from a place of fear and, if you can get down the roots of that fear, often you can fix it.”
+“Most of the time, people come from a place of fear.
+If you can get down to the roots of that fear, often you can fix it.”

 In many Pennsylvania family law matters, the courts order the parties to sit down in a controlled setting.
 “We open the doors of possibility and use a transformative model of conflict resolution to empower people to make the choices that are best for them—to have them walk through those open doors to resolution.”
 Blessing says.